Archive for the ‘active learning’ Category.

 So anyways I figured they should at least have exposure to some of the cool things you can do with the command line.

 I organized it as a “scavenger hunt”.
-Basically I divided my students into 4 teams and then gave them a list of 30 things to figure out how to do on the command line.
+Basically I divided my students into 4 teams and then gave them .
 The rule was that everyone on the team had to be able to do everything for the team to get credit…when teams called me over I would quiz random team members.
 This was necessary because we had extremely varied levels of experience…I didn’t want the experienced people just going off and leaving new members to get frustrated.

 Basically the whole thing worked like a charm once everybody started working (getting everybody started and on the same page was a bit of a pain).
 I never cease to be amazed by how much more intense student focus is when they’re working on concrete activities rather than listening to me lecture.